 Off-site watering describes a system where cattle drink from a trough that pumps water from a nearby water source.
-The cost of setting up your own system may not be cheap; however, funding may be available from programs such as Growing Forward.
+The cost of setting up your own system may not be cheap; however, funding may be available from programs such as the Farm Energy and Agri-Processing Program (FEAP).
 We advise you to consult with a solar dealer to scope out a system that meets your specific needs.

 Basic install and maintenance